DJ-Matjas/OVH-DynHost-Updater/README.md

 # OVH DynHost Updater
 Easy and simple Windows bat tool (maybe works on linux) that updates IP to your OVH DynHost.
 # Requirements
+1. Google Chrome (doesn't works on other browsers)

 # Installation
 1. Download the newest release